kimhung1100/n-queens/README.md

 Also, large dimension is possible to achieve with genetic algorithm if parallel genetic algorithm is used.

-I tried Simulated anealing algorithm.
+I tried Simulated annealing algorithm.

 But not done yet.

 ---
 In textbook - page 132:
-For 8-queens, then random-restart hill climbing is very effective inddeed.
+For 8-queens, then random-restart hill climbing is very effective indeed.
 Even for three million queens, the approach can find solutions in seconds.

 I have implemented random-restart, ran in several small number.